kudashevs/benchmark-php/README.md

 ## Installation

-You can install the package via composer:
+You should install the package via composer:
 ```
 composer require kudashevs/benchmark-php
 ```